 \section{$ \mathcal{B} $ in $ AdS $ integrability}

 $ AdS/CFT $ integrability \cite{Maldacena:1999a,Witten:1998a,Klebanov:2004a,Beisert:2012a} implies agreement of global symmetries on both sides of the correspondence, e.g. $ \mathcal{N}=4 $ superconformal symmetry and $ AdS_{5} \times S^{5} $ superspace isometries are described by covering supergroup $ \widetilde{PSU}(2,2 \vert 4) $.
-Holographic and associated worldsheet model ($ \sigma $-models) integrability is based on associated Lie superalgebra $ \alg{psu}(2,2 \vert 4) $ and its reduction.
-In this setting, the scattering process is described by the $ S $- or $ R $-matrix that possess arbitrary dependence on the spectral parameter.
+The corresponding worldsheet model ($ \sigma $-models) integrability is based on $ \fk{psu}(2,2 \vert 4) $ Lie superalgebra and its broken versions.
+In this setting, the scattering process is described by the $ S $- or $ R $-matrix with arbitrary dependence on the spectral parameter.

-$ \mathcal{B} $ \textbf{generalisation.} As the first step, it is possible to find generalised (extended) solution space from the commuting tower $ \mathbb{Q}_{r} $, that will define set of algebraic constraints.
-Then to proceed with transfer derivatives and use $ R\mathcal{T}\mathcal{T} $-algebra, but instead it could accomplished by the \textit{generating automorphism} \cite{deLeeuw:2020ahe} that accounts for arbitrary spectral dependence
+$ \mathcal{B} $ \textbf{generalisation.} To address novel results in AdS string background sector we would need to develop boost automorphism method for operators with generic spectral dependence \cite{deLeeuw:2020ahe}, which intermediately will result in non-additive form of YBE.
+One will be able to obtain nontrivial constraint system from the commuting tower of the new $ \mathbb{Q}_{r} $ charges

-from here follows first order nonlinear ODE coupled system.
-For the trigonometric and elliptic sectors of $ AdS $ spin-chain picture one can implement generic ansatz to solve
+from here follows the first order nonlinear ODE coupled system.
+For the trigonometric and elliptic sectors in $ AdS $ spin chain picture generic ansatz would be

 with $ h_{k} $ to be a function on the spectral parameter and $ \sigma^\pm=\dfrac{1}{2}(\sigma_x\pm i \sigma_y) $.